 Wondering what taxes self-employed people have to pay?
 Just like employees, self-employed people have to pay income tax and National Insurance contributions.

-You’re just paying them differently: instead of the employer doing it for you, you have to calculate them, file a Self Assessment tax return, and pay the taxes yourself.
+The only difference is that they’re not collected automatically through PAYE.
+Basically, instead of an employer doing it for you, you have to calculate them yourself then file a Self Assessment tax return.

-If you have two jobs and one is self-employed, make sure that your Personal Allowance is applied to the one where you make the most money.
+If you have two jobs, one as an employee and one self-employed, make sure that your personal allowance is applied to the one where you make the most money.

 |between £0 and £12,570||0%|

 |between £12,571 and £50,270||20%|